neldajohn/INTRO_TO_IM/midtermProject/journal.md

 - Lastly, I implemented the multiple levels that one could select in the beginning, and I also modified the start page to look like so:
 ![](Media/cover_page.png)

+- I also added background music when the game is proceeding.
+Then, I also added sound effects when the player knocks a word and when a word is lost.

 - Finally, this is what the game looked like while being played for Level one:
 ![](Media/blue.gif)